gopinathsjsu/team-project-theavengers/project_journal.md

 * Implemented and tested dynamic pricing API .
 * Updated weekly scrum.
 ###### What am I planning to work on next?
-* Testig entire application and fixing bugs
+* Testing entire application and fixing bugs
 ###### What tasks are blocked waiting on another team member?
 None
 #### Sprint 8
 ###### What tasks did I work on / complete?
 * Fixed reward points bugs, Peer review, Documentation.
 ###### What am I planning to work on next?
-* Testig the application flow and fixing bugs.
+* Testing the application flow and fixing bugs.
 ###### What tasks are blocked waiting on another team member?
 None